The Justice Files: Clearing their brother’s name

 “We know that there were children at risk,” Lucy said.

 Platt wasn’t arrested but didn’t go to work that Friday.
-Monday morning, he was dead.
+On Monday morning, he was dead.
 He parked his vehicle in the parking garage at work.
-He then went to the roof top and jumped three stories to his death.
+He then went to the rooftop and jumped three stories to his death.

 He left a suicide note for his brother.